 The Samsung QN800A 8k QLED is a great TV overall.
 It's one of two 8k TVs from Samsung's 2021 Neo QLED lineup, and it features Mini LED backlighting.
 Despite its great overall performance, it's disappointing considering its premium lineup placement and price tag.
 Even though it has Mini LED backlighting with over 1300 dimming zones, its local dimming feature performs quite poorly.
 It helps improve the low contrast ratio but, at the same time, causes intense blooming around bright objects.
 This TV isn't the best choice for dark room viewing, but if you want to use it in a well-lit environment, it has high peak brightness and fantastic reflection handling.
-Gamers should appreciate its HDMI 2.1 and variable refresh rate (VRR) support, low input lag, and quick response time, but some people may still notice some dark smearing with fast-moving content.
+Gamers should appreciate its HDMI 2.1 and variable refresh rate (VRR) support, low input lag, and excellent response time, but some people may still notice some dark smearing with fast-moving content.

-The Samsung QN800A QLED is great for most uses.
+The Samsung QN800A is great for most uses.
 It's an excellent choice for use in bright rooms, like when you're watching shows or sports, because it gets bright enough to combat glare and has fantastic reflection handling.
 It has great gaming features like VRR technology and HDMI 2.1 support.
-It also has very low input lag and a quick response time.
+It also has very low input lag and an excellent response time.
 However, it struggles in dark rooms due to its low contrast ratio and poor local dimming feature that causes blooming around bright objects.
 It also doesn't display a wide color gamut for HDR content, but has fantastic brightness.

-The Samsung QN800A QLED is good for watching movies.
+The Samsung QN800A is good for watching movies.
 It has a VA panel with a decent contrast ratio that's lower than most VA panel TVs, causing blacks to look gray.
 Its full-array local dimming feature does a good job at improving the contrast for deep blacks, but it causes a ton of blooming.
 Luckily, the TV upscales lower-resolution content, like from Blu-rays, without many issues.

-The Samsung QN800A QLED is impressive for watching TV shows.
+The Samsung QN800A is impressive for watching TV shows.
 It gets bright enough to fight glare and has fantastic reflection handling, so visibility shouldn't be an issue in well-lit rooms.
 It doesn't have issues upscaling lower-resolution content like from cable boxes.
 Sadly, its viewing angles are a bit narrow, so you lose image accuracy when viewing at a wide angle.

-The Samsung QN800A QLED is good for watching HDR movies.
+The Samsung QN800A is good for watching HDR movies.
 It has fantastic HDR brightness, so highlights pop the way the creator intended, but sadly, it doesn't display a wide color gamut.
 It's not a good choice for dark room viewing because it has a low native contrast ratio, and its full-array local dimming feature is poor as there's too much blooming around bright objects.

-The Samsung QN800A QLED is an excellent choice to use as a PC monitor.
+The Samsung QN800A is an excellent choice to use as a PC monitor.
 It has a high 8k resolution that helps deliver clear text, and it displays proper chroma 4:4:4.
 It performs best when used in a well-lit room because it has fantastic reflection handling and high peak brightness.
 However, it has somewhat narrow viewing angles, so the image looks inaccurate at the sides if you sit too close.